ajmcf52/chitchat/dev_notes/diary.md

 Turns out brushing up the *SessionCoordinator* class didn't take nearly as long as I thought it would.
 Looking back, I definitely gave myself much more time than I thought I would need; I try to do this as much as I can, as I have gotten so used to doing the opposite (i.e., giving myself less time for a task than is pragmatically required).

 Picking up from the bullets we left on Thursday, or next task at hand is programming the Registry response to the SessionCoordinator notifying them that a ChatUser is leaving a particular room.
 After that, we are to proceed in circling back to *ChatUser* so we can articulate some thread clean up.

+### 4:47PM PST

+Fortunately, the last bits of code that I have had to put together have been pretty short bits of code and have been pretty straightforward to articulate.

+I probably mentioned this earlier, but in reflecting on the behavior of my program, there is a room for unexpected behavior and/or crashes regarding the RoomSelectionPanel.
+Essentially,  between the time that the user presses "Refresh" and the point in time where they select a room and click "Join", the room they selected could have been closed.
+This can lead to ArrayIndexOutOfBoundsExceptions, as well as other undesirable behavior, such as joining a room that wasn't even selected in the first place.

+This fix might take a tiny bit of time to put together; however, it is more than possible to reason together.
+The first thing we have to do is, upon observing a user select a room, we save the name of the room that they have selected.
+Then, for every time the "Join" button is pressed, we save the index of the current selection, then we force a Refresh request and do a few checks.
+First, is the selected index still valid?
+If it is, does the room at the corresponding index in the recently fetched list match up with the room name we saved earlier during selection?
+If both of these come out to be true, then we can proceed with the room join.

+If either are false, we have to find another way of seeking out the room that the user wanted to join in the first place.
+Linear search is an obvious first thing to do; for the sake of correctness, we will probably just do a linear search for now.
+However, for dealing with a larger number of rooms, we could easily add another Message type, such as RoomQueryMessage, where we query the Registry about the existence of a particular room.
+Registry has HashMaps keyed on room names, thus the lookup on that end is O(1); we would just have to deal with the extra network I/O time of sending and receiving, which all in all could be worse.

+Things to think about and implement for next time.